Twice Tried for Murder

 Additional information about Henry Benjamin Haynes can be found in A Sad Story Told by Bev Russell.
 Thank you Bev for allowing me to publish your work on Haynes and his daughter Mary Ann.

-* Western Australian Genealogical Society
+* Western Australian Genealogical Society, known as Family History WA.

 Census of England & Wales HO107-949-1 (1841), HO197-1517 (1851), RG9-161 (1861), National Archives, Kew.